 The Guardian Lions: Foo Dog Tattoo Meanings, History, Ideas, & Photos

-The Foo Dog (or Fu Dog) tattoo shows a magnificent creature with a curly mane and menacing snarl, but did you know that it’s not actually a dog?
+The Foo Dog (also known as Fu Dog, Shi Shi, Chinese Stone Lions and Imperial Guardian Lions) tattoo shows a magnificent creature with a curly mane and menacing snarl, but did you know that it’s not actually a dog?
 What exactly is it, how did it come about, and more interestingly, why is it known as a “dog”?
 We delve deeper into the history and take a closer look.

 A Foo Dog Is Not a Dog, but a Big Cat

 First, let us address the elephant in the room.
 From its name, one would assume that the Foo Dog is the embodiment of a mythical canine.
 However, this cannot be further from the truth — the Foo Dog, in reality, is a lion.
 And these lions have a prestigious title: the Imperial Guardian Lions (since they come in pairs, which we’ll talk about below.)

 But why then would you conflate a dog with a cat, its purported “natural enemy”?
 In fact, it's unclear exactly when or why this happened.
 The suggestion that these Chinese Guardian Lions were dogs first came from Western interpretations, likely due to a language hiccup where the true meaning was lost in translation.
 The exact story remains unknown, but there are several muddled explanations on how it might have evolved over time.

 Why do we call these lions "foo dogs"?